 After Walt’s death, no one wanted to move forward with the city.
 Despite Roy’s pleading, it seemed too risky to proceed without the city’s most important advocate.
 However, they continued with the amusement park portion of the Florida Project and created the Magic Kingdom, MGM, and Animal Kingdom.
 They even created a future themed amusement park named EPCOT.
 It did not have it’s original, urban ambitions.

 But some Reedy Creek land was still unused.
 There was 14,000 acres of land separated from the rest of the parks by highway I-92.
-The interstate was filled with tourist traps and located within the impoverished Osceola county, making it undesirable for parks.
+The interstate was filled with tourist traps and located within the impoverished Osceola County, making it undesirable for parks.
 This area was mainly used to dump alligators found on Disney property.
 Although they did not intend to build another park, they knew they couldn’t allow the land to remain fallow.
 The Disney Corporation was afraid it would be seized by the the State as an environmental preserve, and they couldn't sell it since that would allow for more tourist traps.

-Michael Eisner, CEO of Disney, decided housing would be best use, but stated ,“we didn’t want just another housing development.”
+MICHAEL EISNER, CEO of Disney, decided housing would be best use, but stated, “We didn’t want just another housing development.”
 It must have a distinct Disney flair.
-But in contrast with Walt Disney’s plan, they did not want a technofuturistic, chrome megamall.
+But in contrast with Walt Disney’s plan, they did not want a techno-futuristic, chrome megamall.
 Disney’s original plans have aged badly and seemed emotionally cold.

 In order to find new approaches, the Disney Corporation formed a think tank conference of urban planners and architects.
-They quickly became attracted to New Urbanism.
-The New Urbanist movement believed that cities must be denses, have mixed zoning, and plenty of public spaces.
+They quickly became attracted to NEW URBANISM.
+The New Urbanist movement believed that cities must be denser, have mixed zoning, and plenty of public spaces.
 The goal is to have as many interactions as possible with other residents for civic pride, safety, and economic growth.
 In contrast, the suburbs focus on individual houses with large square footage and few public spaces.
 Moreover, because suburbs zoned separate areas for commercial and residential spaces, there were even fewer meeting places.
-Contemporary middle class americans were isolated in their Mcmansions, lit at night by their constantly running televisions.
+Contemporary middle class Americans were isolated in their Mcmansions, lit at night by their constantly running televisions.
 By looking at New Urbanist experiments such as Seaside and Columbia, Disney believed they could curb the worst excesses of the suburbs with the best elements of dense cities.

 Disney’s first step was to establish the Disney Development Company, tasked with building the town.
 Unfortunately, there were many steps to take before turning an alligator infested swamp into a new community.
 Disney could not simply incorporate Celebration into the Reedy Creek Improvement District since citizens would have voting rights over all Disney property.
-Disney didn’t want a predicted 20,000 residents to have the “the ability to vote on the color of the magic kingdom.”
+Disney didn’t want a predicted 20,000 residents to have “the ability to vote on the color of the magic kingdom.”
 Celebration could not be a fully private government.

 They instead negotiated with Osceola county to annex Celebration while granting the Disney Development Company considerable autonomy.
 For instance, new developments are required by the state of Florida to provide low income housing.
-However, Osceola county is one of the poorest counties in Florida.
+However, Osceola County is one of the poorest counties in Florida.
 They wanted extra tax revenue from high value properties, not low income housing.
-Consequently, Osceola and The Disney Development company developed a quid pro quo deal to donate $300,000 to a low income housing program.
+Consequently, Osceola and The Disney Development Company developed a quid pro quo deal to donate $300,000 to a low income housing program.